SMelanko/AvantizeGuide/coding-style/cpp/README.md

    auto user = std::make_unique<User>("Jason","Statham",49);
    ```

-   3. If a function has a lot of parameters - don't write all of them in one line or don't write each parameter in one line.
+   3. If a function has a lot of parameters - don't write all of them in one line or don't write each parameter in one line:

    ``` cpp
    // Good.